Learning outside the classroom

-All year groups have a homework timetable indicating the days on which homework is issued for each subject, as well as the time allocation.
-A copy of each of the Homework timetables for Key Stage 3 can be found below; otherwise copies are kept in the front of the pupil’s homework diaries.
+All year groups in Year 7-11 have a homework timetable indicating the days on which homework is issued for each subject, as well as the time allocation.
+A copy of each of the Homework timetables for Key Stage 3 can be found in the front of the pupils’ homework diaries.

 We aim to be firm but positive with all the pupils.
 Development of self-discipline is encouraged throughout the school and girls, staff and parents have agreed a “Code of Conduct” and Home-School Agreement.
 Girls may be required to repeat work if it falls below the standard required and parents are asked to sign and return a slip to show that they are aware of the matter.
 Parents are always notified at least 24 hours in advance if a girl is to be kept in detention.
 If behavioural problems arise, the school seeks to work closely with parents.